Mykaelos/UnityAndroidVibrator/README.md

 This is an example project on how to make a Unity Android plugin, and it also doubles as a way to handle vibrations for Androids.

+:heavy_exclamation_mark: You should use the [AndroidVibrateManager](https://github.com/Mykaelos/MykaelosUnityLibrary/blob/master/Android/AndroidVibrateManager.cs) for vibrations instead of this, because it calls Android's vibrate class directly instead of using a jar.
+I'm leaving this project around as an example on how to make an Android Plugin.

 ### Build Jar
 Run the buildJar.bat or run gradlew jar.
 This will make the jar inside of the app/build/libs/ folder.